Updated 27 November 2020

-- wear face coverings while at stations, especially while passing through or in any under cover spaces, to protect others and set a positive example, while also continuing to maintain social distancing rules;
+- wear face coverings while at stations to protect others and set a positive example, while also continuing to maintain social distancing rules;

 - carry hand sanitiser, to help avoid using passenger facilities for hand washing and sanitising, and use it regularly in line with advice;